MPLNETThe NASA Micro-Pulse Lidar NetworkNational Aeronautics and

 File NamesMPLNET product files follow standard conventions as described in the link

-MPLNET products follow the modified EOS convention originated by AERONET: Level 1, Level 1.5, and Level 2.
-Contrary to standard EOS conventions, our Level 1 data contain both calibrated-measured and retrieved variables.
+The EOSDIS defines product levels generated by NASA projects.
+MPLNET Version 3 product levels follow a modified EOSDIS convention originated by AERONET Version 3: Level 1, Level 1.5, and Level 2.
+Contrary to standard EOSDIS conventions, our Level 1 data contain both calibrated-measured and retrieved variables.
 This change was necessary to map our retrieved products correctly to those from AERONET (where radiance products are available at Level 1).
 Our product levels are abbreviated as L1, L15, and L2.
 The table below describes our product levels in detail, specifying the difference between each.
 L1 and L15 are all available in near real time (NRT).
 Level 1 data should never be used for publication (see our data policy).

 MPLNET Levels are differentiated by the application of quality assurance (QA) screens.
 Product specific QA Flag variables are present in all products and are used to determine the QA criteria to pass each level QA screen.
 Level 1 products have no QA screen applied, and all data are provided.
 QA screens are applied for all products at Level 1.5 and 2.
 The L1 NRB product is the primary input for all L15 and L2 processing.
 L15 and L2 NRB products are generated by inspecting the L1 NRB QA Flags, applying the Level specific QA criteria, and replacing any data that fail the screen with NaN.
 L15 and L2 CLD products utilize the L15 NRB data (already screened) as input, and generate a CLD product similar to L1 CLD but with differences from the initial screening of the NRB product.
 The same QA Flag inspection process is used to generate L15 or L2 CLD products.
 L15 and L2 AER and PBL products follow a similar procedure.
 Already screened L15 NRB and L15 CLD products serve as input to the AER and PBL processing, and thus the resulting products are not the same as their L1 counterparts.
 The nature of successive QA screening for L15 and L2 products means that simply screening a L1 product based on its own QA criteria will not yield identical results in a L15 or L2 product.
 The only exception is the NRB product.